OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:29

-Jesus answered, “The work of God is this: to believe in the One He has sent.”
+Jesus answered, “The work of God is to believe in the One He has sent.”

 ---